 Length and Weight.
 Required measurements for blue and white marlin are round weight (in pounds or kilograms) and lower jaw fork length (in inches or centimeters).
-It is important to note that the bills of marlins often break, and thus lower jaw fork length is the most reliable measurement of body length (Figure 8).
+It is important to note that the bills of marlins often break, and thus lower jaw fork length is the most reliable measurement of body length (Fig. 9).

 Skeletal Hardparts.
-We presently collect five different skeletal hardparts for marlin ageing studies: 1) operculum (gill cover), 2) anterior vertebrae (1-5), 3) otoliths, 4) dorsal and anal spines (1-6), and 5) scales.
-Location of these structures is given in Figure 8.
-An evaluation of each kind of hardpart for ageing marlin may reveal that some are unsuitable for age determination.
-Therefore, all five hardparts will be collected from each fish initially, but some may be eliminated from samples during later phases of the project.
-Scales should be kept intact.
-Do not try to remove individual scales in the field; these samples can be obtained by cutting a 5-6 inch long, 2-inch wide strip of skin from behind the pectoral fins (Figure 8).
-We suggest that the first four hardparts (i.e., operculum, anterior vertebrae, dorsal spines, and otoliths) be sampled as one unit (Figure 8).
+Four different skeletal hardparts should be collected for marlin ageing studies: 1) anterior vertebrae (1-5); 2) otoliths; 3) dorsal spines (1-6); and 4) anal spines (1-4).
+Location of these structures is given in Figure 9.
+We suggest that two hardparts (i.e., anterior vertebrae and otoliths) be sampled as one unit (Fig. 10).
 This can be done by cutting off the bill and lower jaw at the nares (nostrils), filleting the meat away from the backbone to the 5th vertebrae, and separating this portion from the rest of the body.
-Dorsal spines (1-6) can remain intact with the vertebrae collected (Figure 8).
-Anal spines should be taken separately as described for blackfin tuna (see page 5).
-Again, it is important that all hardparts from the same fish be collected to validate age and growth estimates.
+Dorsal spines (1-6) and anal spines (1-4) should be taken separately.
+Grab the tallest spine and pull forward to spread the spine system and cut the tissue separating spines.
+Continue making a parallel cut along each side of the spines down to the pterygiophores (spine root) so that the entire perimeter of the spines has been encircled.
+This will release the spines so they can be pulled out by hand.
+Again, it is important that all four hardparts from the same fish be collected to determine the precision and accuracy of age and growth estimates.

 Sex and Maturity.
-The procedures for examining gonads to determine sex and maturity of blue and white marlin should be handled as described for tuna (see page 5).
-Location of male and female marlin gonads are illustrated in Figure 9.
+The procedures for examining gonads to determine sex and maturity of blue and white marlin should be handled as described for bluefin tuna (see page 5 and 6).
+The general location of male and female marlin gonads is illustrated in Figure 10.
 A 2-inch thick cross section from the middle of the gonad should be taken for confirmation of sex and state of maturity.